-The Specialized Transportation Program (Section 5310), Enhanced Mobility for Seniors and Individuals with Disabilities is a Federal Transportation Agency (FTA) program designed to improve transportation options for the elderly and individuals with disabilities.
+The Specialized Transportation Program (Section 5310), Enhanced Mobility for Seniors and Individuals with Disabilities, is a Federal Transportation Agency (FTA) program designed to improve transportation options for the elderly and individuals with disabilities

 Specialized Transportation Program Background

 Through the MVRPC Specialized Transportation Program, the Miami Valley Region now receives an annual allocation of funds designed to support the special transportation needs of seniors and individuals with disabilities.
-Under this new Section 5310 program, the Region is better able to manage how FTA funds are used to meet those needs, select the most appropriate way to distribute funding, and identify ways to encourage coordination among agencies which provide or depend on specialized transportation.
+Under FTA’s Section 5310 program, the Region is better able to manage how FTA funds are used to meet those needs, select the most appropriate way to distribute funding, and identify ways to encourage coordination among agencies which provide or depend on specialized transportation.
 The primary method for achieving this goal is to provide financial support for accessible vehicles to non-profit agencies and government entities which supplement the service available through the public transit systems in those counties.

 For more information about becoming involved in the Council, please contact Kim Lahman at firstname.lastname@example.org or call 937.531.6531.